AO-devgroup/Attorney-Online-Client/README.md

 # Changelog
-these are the changes from the old client made by FanatSors. the ones listed here are already done
+these are the changes from the old client made by FanatSors

 - "firstmode" in char.ini is now obsolete
-- "number" in char.ini is now obsolete
 - the entire misc folder is now obsolete
 - "char_chosen" pngs are now obsolete
 - "button_off" pngs are now obsolete